Coaching for Highly Sensitive Leaders Ready to Redefine Midlife

 Research Scientist

-Typically the difference between a coach and a therapist is that coaches focus on moving forward toward desired change, with an emphasis on “what,” such as what do you need to move forward, and what is keeping you from making this change?
+Typically the difference between a coach and a therapist is that coaches focus on moving forward toward desired change, with an emphasis on “what,” such as what is keeping you from making this change and what do you need to move forward?
 Psychotherapists and mental health care practitioners focus on healing the wounds of the past, with an emphasis on “why,” such as why do I feel so much anxiety, and why can’t I get out of bed?
 Both practices utilizing knowledge of human behavior, motivation, behavioral change, and interactive counseling techniques, and there can be some overlap, but as a coach I am ethically bound to tell you when we have crossed over into territory where I don’t have training.

 Consultants are experts in a particular field who you hire to help you solve specific problems.
 They focus on the word “how,” such as here’s how you do this.
 A coach will never presume to be an expert on your life and will not provide consultative advice unless otherwise agreed on.